SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-In addition, you will find a number of museums such as the Maritime Museum, the Aquarium of the Bay and the Hyde Street Pier.
-You will also find the popular Wax Museum, Ghirardelli Square and the Cannery.
+In addition, you will find a number of museums, such as the Maritime Museum, the Aquarium of the Bay, and the Hyde Street Pier.
+You will also find popular attractions such as the Wax Museum, Ghirardelli Square, and the Cannery in this exciting area.

-Not surprisingly, this neighborhood originally got its name from some of its first inhabitants - the fishing community.
+Not surprisingly, this neighborhood initially got its name from some of its first inhabitants - the fishing community.
 They lived and worked here for a number of years.

 Today, you will still find remnants of the fishing community around the neighborhood.
 However, tourism is now the key to this thriving San Francisco district.